anbuhckr/rk3229/COMPILE.md

 ### Prequisites

-- A host computer running a UNIX-like operating system
+- A host computer running a Ubuntu 21.04
 - An armhf toolchain
 - GNU make
 - git